 Chester County is a major provider of agricultural products, second in the state, with a strong agricultural economy and extensive areas of preserved farmland.
-This web page provides information on the farm economy, the Agricultural Development Council, and the farmland preservation program.
+This web page provides information on the farm economy, a few of the Agricultural Development Council's initiatives, and the farmland preservation program.

-The Ag Council raises awareness of the economic impact of the local farming industry and promotes excellence in farming.
-This outreach assists county farmers market their businesses, helps create an environment to attract new farmers, and informs residents and municipal officials about the importance of local agriculture.
-They also partner with other organizations to address agricultural issues.
-Learn More
+The Ag Council assists county farmers market their businesses, helps create an environment to attract new farmers, and informs residents and municipal officials about the importance of local agriculture.

-The Ag Council develops data sheets on a variety of agricultural topics to assess agriculture's contribution to Chester County's economy and landscape.
-View Info Sheets
+The Ag Council develops info sheets on a variety of agricultural topics relevant to Chester County.